10 Secret Places Rich People Hide Their Money

 Another tactic the rich often use to shield income from taxes requires getting the family involved.
 If you have a business, you can use this strategy to your advantage, too, by hiring your spouse or your children and paying them a salary.
 The IRS even says that “one of the advantages of operating your own business is hiring family members.”
 So, how does this help you, exactly?
 “Your business gets a write-off,” Dulin explains, “and [your spouse or child] can put the money into tax-deferred accounts.
 These accounts may further protect the money from taxes.”
 Just be sure to follow the rules, like withholding any necessary payroll taxes.
-Find out how you and your family can save for retirement during the coronavirus crash.

 Vacation homes are another way the rich may opt to shield cash from Uncle Sam, says realtor Bryan Vance, founder of Bucks & Cents.
 Vance explains that “with the recent increase of the standard deduction, a lot of homeowners no longer itemize popular items such as mortgage interest on their primary residence.”
 State and local income taxes, along with property taxes, are limited to $10,000 if you opt to itemize.
 “But that’s not the case with a vacation home, should you choose to let others stay there,” Vance says.
 Rent your vacation house for less than 14 days a year and the rent you earn is usually tax-free.
 Rent out the house for more than 14 days a year and you can deduct expenses (mortgage interest, property taxes, maintenance, depreciation, etc.).
-These are the 17 tax deductions you can’t afford to miss.

 Real estate tax deferment